v-fearam/adf-databricks-example/Readme.md

 - A Databricks Key Vault.
 It includes Azure Data Lake secrets.
 - A SQL Database

-Azure Data Factory will connect ADF key Vault, Databricks, and Data Lake using User Managed Identity.
-Databricks will contact data Lake based on the credentials in the Key Vault associated (Databricks Scope).
-Azure Data Factory will connect SQL database based on the credentials store in its Key Vault.

-The Pipeline deployed:
+The Tale of Data Transformation:

+Our pipeline, depicted below, is a tale of transformation:
 ![ADF Pipeline](adf-pipeline.gif "ADF Pipeline")

 The pipeline consumes New York Health data.
 This example works with baby names https://health.data.ny.gov/Health/Baby-Names-Beginning-2007/jxy9-yhdk/data_preview.

 1. Retrieve the file from New York Health Data and store it in the data lake landing container
-1. A Databricks Notebook execution (LandingToBronze).
-Move data from file to a Delta Table on bronze container.The process **appends** information and adds control metadata, including processing time and file name.
+1. LandingToBronze: A Databricks Notebook moves data to a Delta Table on bronze container.The process **appends** information and adds control metadata, including processing time and file name.
-1. Execute another Databricks Notebook (BronzeToSilver) to clean the bronze data, eliminate duplicates, and **merge** it into a Delta table in the silver container.
+1. BronzeToSilver: Cleansing the data, removing duplicates, and **merging** into the silver container.
-1. Use a Databricks Notebook (SilverToGold) to take the silver data and populate a star model in the gold container.
+1. SilverToGold: Populating a star model in the gold container.
 1. Transfer the star model (including dimension tables and fact table) from the gold container to a SQL Database.

 ### 5. Upload databricks notebook